PicoCTF-2021 Writeup

 True

-5. In the solution script, I implement the above bruteforce using Python's multiprocessing module to run it on multiple threads because we only have 15 minutes.
+5. In the solution , I implement the above bruteforce using Python's multiprocessing module to run it on multiple threads because we only have 15 minutes.
 Without multiprocessing, it would take about 1h20m to run completely on my computer.

-6. Running the script produces the following output:
+6. Running the produces the following output:

 [+] Opening connection to mercury.picoctf.net on port 26695: Done